pingidentity/pingone-go-client/pingone/docs/DaVinciVariable.md

 ### NewDaVinciVariable

-`func NewDaVinciVariable(links DaVinciVariableLinks, dataType DaVinciVariableDataType, environment ResourceRelationshipPingOne, id uuid.UUID, name string, ) *DaVinciVariable`
+`func NewDaVinciVariable(links DaVinciVariableLinks, dataType DaVinciVariableDataType, environment ResourceRelationshipReadOnly, id uuid.UUID, name string, ) *DaVinciVariable`

 NewDaVinciVariable instantiates a new DaVinciVariable object This constructor will assign default values to properties that have it defined,